 In conformity with these broad goals of the whole institution and of the Graduate School in particular, the doctoral program in clinical psychology is founded upon a concern for interrelating Christian belief and practice with the best of contemporary scholarship and professional standards in the discipline of psychology.
 We are forthrightly concerned with producing graduates who will be distinctive as Christians in their practice of professional psychology, whether that practice be in an overtly religious context or not.

 To read more, learn about the Wheaton College Graduate School of Wheaton College.

 Chicago Area Christian Training Consortium

 Another feature that distinguishes the Wheaton Psy.D.
 Program from other programs across the nation is the Chicago Area Christian Training Consortium.

 The Consortium is an APA-accredited internship site that also provides practicum-level training opportunities to students in the Wheaton M.A. and Psy.D. programs.
 The Consortium includes the following agencies and institutions:

 - Lawndale Christian Health Center (Lawndale, IL)

-- and the Wheaton College Graduate School (Wheaton, IL)
+- Wheaton College Graduate School (Wheaton, IL)

 The purpose of the Training Consortium is to strengthen psychological service delivery to underserved persons and their communities by equipping and preparing graduate students to work competently with these groups.
 In the context of a multidisciplinary training consortium, a distinct course of study is provided for interns in professional psychology.
 This training is founded on a commitment to develop the intern's competence as a professional psychologist in service provision to underserved groups from a distinctly Christian perspective.
 The Consortium maintains a special relationship with the Wheaton College and encourages applications from Psy.D. students.